 Pre- or corequisite(s): None.

-This course is a special topics course designed as an in-depth exploration of how to collect and analyze sociological data using one or two specific research methodologies.
-Methods covered will vary from semester to semester and may include, but are not limited to, comparative-historical methods, network analysis, visual sociology, grounded theory, and evaluation research.
+Students gain an in-depth learning experience with one or two specific sociological research methods.
+Exploration of this method will include both data collection and analysis.
+Methods covered will vary and may include, but are not limited to, comparative-historical methods, network analysis, visual sociology, discourse analysis, grounded theory, and evaluation research.

 4 credits